cburk/dapper/README.md

 Client built for and tested on Kali Linux.

+Thanks to everyone who created Impacket, I borrowed heavily from that when writing this

 ## Installation ##
 - Run `pip install -r requirements.txt`
   * To use the kerberos ST/TGS functionality on linux, install MIT KRB5 abd